-Zoning regulation is a recognized tool of community planning, allowing a city to restrict the use of private property so as to prevent one property owner from committing his or her property to a use that would unduly impose on the adjoining landowners in the use and enjoyment of their property.20 Because property owners have a right to the use and enjoyment of their property, the city's power to regulate zoning is not unlimited.
+Zoning regulation is a recognized tool of community planning, allowing a city in the exercise of its legislative discretion to restrict the use of private property so as to prevent one property owner from committing his or her property to a use that would unduly impose on the adjoining landowners in the use and enjoyment of their property.20 But, because property owners have a right to the use and enjoyment of their property, the city's power to regulate zoning is not unlimited.

-A. REGULATION GENERALLY
+A. Regulation Generally